Educational Leadership (EDL) Courses

 This course is designed to provide exploratory experience for students in different functional areas of student affairs to help them gain perspective of the breadth and depth of student affairs work.
 Individually supervised field experience in student affairs and college administration of 150 hours to provide exposure to different functional areas and gain perspective of the breadth and depth of student affairs.
 With approval of program GAR, designated field experience hours undertaken in prior program courses may count toward the 150 hours required of this internship.
 May be repeated for a maximum of 4 hours.
 Course Fees: GH01 $60; INT1 $100; LRH1 $20.54; STSH $20.54.

-This course is designed to provide exploratory experience for students in different functional areas of student affairs to help them gain perspective of the breadth and depth of student affairs work.
-Individually supervised field experience in student affairs and college administration of 150 hours to provide exposure to different functional areas and gain perspective of the breadth and depth of student affairs.
-With approval of program GAR, designated field experience hours undertaken in prior program courses may count toward the 150 hours required of this internship.
-Course Fees: GH01 $90; INT1 $150; LRH1 $20; STSH $30.
+This course is designed to provide exploratory experience for students in different functional areas of higher education (i.e., student affairs, academic affairs, or policy and governance) to help them gain a perspective of the breadth and depth of college administration.
+Individually supervised field experience of 150 hours in a functional area of higher education is required.
+Course Fee: GH01 $90; LRH1 $20.54; STSH $30.81.

 HSA 6943.
 Internship II in Educational Administration.
 (0-0) 3 Credit Hours.